-CORPORATE AND CONTRACT TRAINING

-Responsive to customer demands, the Center for Workforce & Continuing Education (CWCE) delivers classes to incumbent workers.
+Corporate and Customized Training

+The Corporate & Customized Training division provides training to meet the needs of businesses, nonprofits, and other organizations in almost any industry.
 Enrollment is not open to general public.
-Corporate training utilizes customized curricula, is usually offered onsite at a business and designed to add value to the workforce for a specific employer.
-The process may include conducting needs assessments, project-based consulting, curriculum development and delivery.

-Training is designed, coordinated and delivered by highly skilled experts with both onsite and online options throughout eastern Washington.
-Example topics include: Leadership, Lean & Six Sigma, Project Management, Team Building, Communications, Time Management and Computer Applications.
+Corporate training is designed to add value to the workforce for a specific employer.
+The process includes complimentary needs assessment, curriculum development, coursework, and confidential evaluations.
+Training is designed, coordinated and delivered by experts with both onsite and online options throughout eastern Washington.
+Example topics include: Leadership, Lean & Six Sigma, Project Management, Team Building, MSSC, Environmental Health & Safety, Fluid Power, Welding, Mental Health, and Phlebotomy.

-For more information, visit ccs.spokane.edu/Workforce or call 509-533-8483.
+For more information, visit ccs.spokane.edu/Workforce or call 509-533-8476.